Why do we conduct clinical studies?

 You can participate in several clinical investigations in your life.
 However, there are some limits, as the legislation provides the exclusion of periods (that can go from some hours to several days) after each clinical study, according to their specificity.
 It is then extremely rare to be able to participate in two clinical studies at the same time.

-What are the risks and constraints related to MRI means Magnetic Resonance Imaging but it can also mean the exam, the image, or the imager.
+What are the risks and constraints related to MRIMRI means Magnetic Resonance Imaging but it can also mean the exam, the image, or the imager.
 Further information on MRI and its technique ?

 Some information here!